DeepLearnI/demo-project/TUTORIAL.md

 ## Next steps

+What are the next steps?
+Well...anything!
+Try using your own data and writing (or copying) your own model code.
+Experiment further in any way you like!

-We want to hear your what you think about Foundations!
+After that, we would like to hear your what you think about Foundations!

 * Fill out this [feedback survey](https://docs.google.com/forms/d/1Zs4vZViKgdsa6_0KwgUNIA5MgVAcN77RrX8YN4kxqfo)
 * Tell us what you thought of Foundations